FlyGuy352/CrossChainNFTPaymaster/backend/README.md

 | `ETHEREUM_SEPOLIA_PUBLIC_KEY_ADMIN` | Public key of the Ethereum Sepolia admin |
 | `PUBLIC_KEY_USER` | Public key of a demo user; same on both Hedera Testnet and Ethereum Sepolia |

-For ease of development, the same account is used to deploy the Hedera NFT contract and also serve as the admin for signing NFT minting.
-However, it is possible to separate the two although refactoring of the deployment scripts will be required.
+For simplicity, the same account is currently used to deploy the Hedera NFT contract and serve as the admin for signing NFT minting.
+While these roles can be separated, doing so will involve at a minimum minor refactoring of the deployment scripts.

 ## Commands Overview